adamsilver/fdpb/03-Book-A-Flight.md

 Here's a run down of the attributes:

 - The button has a type of `button` so that it doesn't submit the form.
 It's responsible for showing the calendar.
-It's specifically not a link, as it doesn't navigate.

 - `aria-hidden` tells readers whether it's showing or not.

-- The table has a `role="grid"` so that screen readers know how to navigate this element i.e. with up, down, left and right arrows.

-- The table also has a `aria-labelledby` matching the ID of the element with the visual decription.
-In the illustration, "April 2017".

-- Each week row has a `role="row"` so that screen readers can navigate.

-- Each day cell has a `role="gridcell"` for the same reason.
-They also have `aria-label` to read out the full date, as the number is only enough visually.
-Much like the autocomplete component each day is like an option and so needs an ID to tie in with `aria-activedescendant` on the table itself.
-Same goes for `aria-selected`.
+- Each cell represents a day and also has `aria-label` to read out the full date, as the number is only enough visually.
+- aria-selected?

-- Each column heading has a `role="columnheading"`.
-Each day is abbreviated for space and convention as we need this to work nicely on small screens.
-Using the `abbr` element allows the abbreviation to be expanded upon in supporting browsers and assistive technology.
+- Each heading is abbreviated for space and convention as we need this to work well on small screens.
+Using `abbr`, enables the abbreviation to be expanded upon in supporting browsers and assistive technology using the title attribute.
+- Live region for switching between months.
 (((In 200X, somebody wrote [Abbr hatrick](https://alistapart.com/article/hattrick), stating that whilst not many browsers support it, eventually they will.
 The prediction came true.
 And it's the same approach we can take more broadly.)))

-- Live region?
-Do I need?
+-

 Here's the Javascript: